simpledatatools/onetable/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-_Our code of conduct is derived from both the Contributor Covenant Code of Conduct as well as the Django Code of Conduct_

 Like the technical community as a whole, the OneTable team and community is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the mission - including mentorship, teaching, and connecting people.

 Diversity is one of our huge strengths, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies equally to founders, mentors and those seeking help and guidance.